nmmmnu/HM4/README.md

 ---
+### HugeTLB support

+If you are running Linux, you can automatically use huge memory pages for memtable.

+All you need to do is to enable it.

+Suppose you need 4 GB for the memtable.
+This means system needs to allocate 2 x 4 GB = 8 GB.

+Since standard Linux huge page is 2 MB, you will need 8192 MB / 2 MB = 4096 pages.

+All you need to do is following:

+	sudo sysctl vm.nr_hugepages=4096

+Also you will need to make sure this settings is kept after reboot.

+Following command will show HugeTLB information:

+	grep -i huge /proc/meminfo

+If HugeTLB support is turned off or there is no enough pages, system will use conventional memory.

+---
 ### Testing memtable with other structures

 Prior SkipList we tested with hashtables, VectorList (dynamic array with shifting) and LinkedList.